Maharashtra coop dept directs housing societies to draft pet policy; BMC releases 2025 guidelines

 What prompted RWA rules for pets in Maharashtra?

-While there have been conflicts of interests between pet-parents and non-pet parents, the case of discovering over 300 cats in a 3-BHK of Marvel Bounty Society in Hadapsar in February 2025 compelled having a strict policy in place.
-After intervention of the Society for the Prevention of Cruelty to Animals (SPCA), the cats were moved to another shelter in Kharadi, Pune.
+While there have been conflicts of interest between pet-parents and non-pet parents, the case of discovering over 300 cats in a 3-BHK of Marvel Bounty Society in Hadapsar in February 2025 compelled having a strict policy in place.
+After intervention by the Society for the Prevention of Cruelty to Animals (SPCA), the cats were moved to another shelter in Kharadi, Pune.

 Pets in housing society: Dog license must in Navi Mumbai